 5.2.2 Security threats

-An unauthorized UE can claim the role of the target UE, and arbitrarily consume the Ranging/SL positioning services, which may drain the energy of reference UE and invalidate the charging mechanism.
+An unauthorized UE can claim the role of the target UE, and arbitrarily consume the Ranging/SL positioning services, which may drain the energy of SL reference UE and invalidate the charging mechanism.

-An unauthorized UE can claim the role of the reference UE/assistant UE, which may result in inaccurate position determination or privacy violation.
+An unauthorized UE can claim the role of the SL reference UE/assistant UE, which may result in inaccurate position determination or privacy violation.

 An unauthorized network function or third party server can obtain the location information by triggering Ranging/SL positioning between the UEs, which may violate the privacy of the UEs involved in the Ranging/SL positioning.